zydou/arti/doc/hsc.md

 (by default, `ctor-migrate` prompts before removal, but you can disable that behavior using `--batch`).

-The `hsc ctor-migrate` command can detect conflicts where multiple keys in the registered C Tor keystore belong to the same service.
-This situation is invalid because a C Tor keystore cannot contain more than one key for the same hidden service.
-In such cases, the migration is aborted.

-See `arti hsc ctor-migrate --help` for more information.

 > ⚠️**WARNING** ⚠️
 >
 > To avoid data loss, `arti hsc ctor-migrate` should only be run when